nzjs/generate-traplines-arcpy/README.md

 # generate-traplines-arcpy
+For use as an ArcGIS Toolbox script.

- ArcGIS Toolbox script to dynamically generate traplines at desired width + interval + rotation values.
-Exports to shp for use on a Garmin GPS.
+Generate traplines at a desired width + interval (m), rotate the lines to desired direction, then clip to the input polygon feature and export.
+Output data in WGS84 shp format for use on Garmin GPS.